kregerl/SlimeMoldSimulation/README.md

         - Sensor Angle Offset: An offset to the agent's current angle, determines the angle that agents can sense each other at.
         - Sensor Size: The distance in which an agent can sense another in every direction.
+        - Color: The color of the agent, also determines whether the slime can sense another species.

 ### More Images